-In my grant writing programs like the Grant Foundry, I teach the concept posing “problem-solution” pairs.
+In my grant writing programs like the Grant Foundry, I teach the concept of posing “problem-solution” pairs.
 These pairs always come together, and I often see failures in grants because people present solutions without problems, or problems without solutions.

 All great grant proposals are framed around a series of problems, from the big to the more specific, along with a series of potential solutions, as yet unrealized… until you get the grant money to make those solutions move forward.

-It sounds simple, and in theory it is.
+It sounds simple, and in theory, it is.
 Yet it’s hard to do in practice – at least judging by the people I work with at top universities.

 To answer this question, I’ll assume that you “get it” and are going to implement the problem-solution framework in your grant.

 Once we have that framework, the answer to this question is simple:

 - The Significance section is about the problem(s) –

 - what have people tried? (be brief with this, don’t do a literature review)

 - what has happened that makes you think you and your team have a solution? (in broad terms – leave the specifics for later)

 - in which aim will you solve which problem?